sunyang713/sabor-site/README.md

 Make a pull request, tag someone in a comment or poke someone on slack for review.
 Merge and delete branch when done.

+# Deployment
+Travis will automatically deploy the 'production' branch.
+Never update this branch until you've tested thoroughly.

+Use github to make a pull request from master to production.

 # Architecture